Kojittsu/Particles_Simulation/README.md

 - Universe simulation :
   - Particle-particle collisions
   - Particle-box collisions.
-  - Particle-circle collisions if circle radius is not zero.
   - Global acceleration set to all particles.
   - Energy restitution must be set in [0,1], 0 mean all energy is loss, 1 mean energy conservation.

 - Universe rendering :
   - Create a window that display universe simulation.
-  - Window's dimensions are set to the dimensions of the box multiplied by a scale factor pixels (1 mean that one pixel is equivalent to one meters).
   - Simulation speed is set to a speed factor (1 mean real time simulation).
   - Display simulation time in runtime.
-  - GUI clickable buttons.

 - Miscellaneous :
   - A datafile name can be set to save particles motions over time.